 We have incurred losses and negative cash flows from operations since our inception.
-As of June 30, 2016, we had an accumulated deficit of \$189.6 million and we expect to continue to incur net losses for the foreseeable future.
-As of June 30, 2016, we had cash, cash equivalents and available-for-sale short-term and long-term investments of \$96.6 million.
-As discussed above, our IPO and related transactions resulted in net proceeds of \$75.9 million.
-We believe that our existing cash, cash equivalents and available-for-sale investments as of June 30, 2016 will be sufficient to meet our anticipated cash requirements through at least the next 12 months.
+As of March 31, 2017, we had an accumulated deficit of \$229.4 million and we expect to continue to incur net losses for the foreseeable future.
+We believe that our existing cash, cash equivalents and available-for-sale investments, of \$61.9 million as of March 31, 2017 will be sufficient to meet our anticipated cash requirements for a period of one year from the filing date of this Quarterly Report.